jayror0/jayror0/README.md

 ## 🤔 About Me

-* 🎓 I'm currently a **BSIT student** at [].
-My brain is an IDE that's constantly compiling (and occasionally crashing).
+* 🎓 Currently a **BSIT student** at SPIST.
 * 💻 I love diving into new technologies and figuring out how they tick.
 Sometimes they tick like a time bomb, but that's part of the fun, right?
 * 💡 My goal is to build things that are both functional and, dare I say, enjoyable to use.
 Or at least, things that don't make users want to throw their devices out the window.
-* 🌱 I'm currently learning Vue.js, node.js, other database, cloud Computing with AWS.
+* 🌱 I'm currently learning into Vue.js, node.js, other database.
 My learning curve often looks like a rollercoaster designed by a caffeine-addicted squirrel.

-* ⚡ Fun fact: I can explain a recursive function, but I still get lost in my own house sometimes.

 ## 🛠️ My Tech Stack & Tools